All’s fair in love and pollination

-The ram’s head lady's-slipper, which gets its name from the sac-like shape of its lip petal, whichresembles the head of a charging ram, are amazingly long-lived, and only reach maturity at 10 to 16 years of age.
+The ram’s head lady's-slipper, which gets its name from the sac-like shape of its lip petal, which resembles the head of a charging ram, are amazingly long-lived, and only reach maturity at 10 to 16 years of age.
 Ram’s head lady's-slippers are pollinated by small- to mid-sized bees that are attracted to its sweet, but deceptive, scent.
 Once fertilized, the plants seal up to exclude additional insects.

 Unfortunately, orchids face many threats to their survival, from habitat loss, to trampling and collection, to invasive species.
-Orchids are very sensitive to disturbance and many species grow under specific and unique conditions that can easily be altered or destroyed.
+Orchids are very sensitive to disturbances, and many species grow under specific and unique conditions that can easily be altered or destroyed.

 The Nature Conservancy of Canada (NCC) is working to protect orchid species across Ontario, specifically on the Saugeen Bruce Peninsula, by protecting key areas of habitat.
-You too can help protect these delicate and important species by being aware of where you are stepping, and staying on the trail to limit disturbance.
+You too can help protect these delicate and important species by being aware of where you are stepping and staying on the trail to limit disturbance.
 Keeping your pets on a leash, picking up after them and not removing wild flowers from natural areas are all ways that you can help ensure the continued survival of these beautiful and rare plants.

 Eastern prairie white-fringed orchid

 Eastern prairie white-fringed orchid, ON (Photo by NCC)